 All electronic devices that generate sound must be turned off during class.
 Disruptive behaviors, including talking with neighbors during lectures, habitually coming to class late, taking/making calls, texting, emailing, and viewing materials not related to course is not permitted in the classroom, as students have indicated that they find such communication distracting.
 Students are requested to momentarily leave the classroom for such purposes.

-Re-Grading Policy:
+Review and Re-Grading of Exams